admonkey/MySQLdtp/README.md

 contain DDL, and not the DDL file itself.
 This is a common mistake when your project only has one DDL file.

-## Developing and Testing this Project

-There's a `tests` folder with some trivial SQL and an executable `exec_sql` the contents of which are:

-    ../exec_sql.bash -c credentials.local.bash -l SQL/sql.lst

-So in order to generate the required `credentials.local.bash` file, just run the included script to set up your test database, for example called `mydtp`:

-    cd tests
-    ../create_db_users.bash -e test -n mydtp

 ----------

   [1]:https://en.wikipedia.org/wiki/Data_definition_language